rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **Can I pause halfway through a print?**

 Yes, you can pause at any time during your print.
 Resume as quickly as you can to ensure that your print will continue safely.
 However, it is generally not recommended as it will most likely leave a line at the layer where you paused.
 If you time your pause after a peel move, the chances of resuming without a line is better.

+**My print is stuck to the FEP!
+How should I remove it?**

+· Unscrew the resin vat retaining screws and remove the vat.

+· Empty the resin vat.
+The tank has one corner recessed to aid in pouring.
+Use the recessed corner in combination with a funnel and screen to pour the resin into the bottle.

+· Wipe the remaining resin into the funnel with a soft silicone squeegee and then with a soft paper cloth.
+The layer of hardened/stuck resin should now be discernible.

+· While the vat is in a normal upright position, grasp it with both hands, with fingers on the bottom side of the FEP and palms against the sides of it.
+Use your fingertips (not your fingernails) to detach the solidified resin from the FEP by gently applying pressing up.
+Start from the edges and use a circular motion to separate it evenly.
+You may be able to hear the layer detaching.

+· You should now be able to remove the large pieces by using the plastic scraper to very gently slide across the FEP with the blade at a low shallow angle.

+· Once removed, proceed with normal after print cleanup, but pay particular attention to the FEP.
+Inspect the surface for any scratches, dents, or holes.
+If the FEP is damaged, replace it immediately.

 **Lines or Layer Shifting on the printed model?**